 - Driver can see directly in front of the mower,

 - Mower turns on the spot,

 For homeowners with a large expanse of flat and even lawn, this Husqvarna 48 inch zero turn mower combines a smooth ride with ample cutting power for mowing lawns and garden areas.
 The zero-turn feature delivers a more efficient cut without leaving strips of un-mowed grass between passes across the lawn.

 However, zero-turn machines can leave bald spots in the terrain if you reverse direction without moving slightly back and forth in a three or four-point turn.
 Using the zero-turn capacity can do damage to the ground surface, depending on the surface conditions.

 Making a 3-point turn at the end of a run when mowing takes little effort and minimal motion of the machine, and it can save your lawn from unsightly bald spots.

 This Husqvarna zero-turn mower is equipped with side-bar steering, a feature that can take a little getting used to if you never tried it before.

 To make a turn, you push one bar in and pull one back in the direction you want to turn.
-For example, if you want to turn right, you simultaneously push out on the left-hand bar and pull in on the right-hand side.
+For example, if you want to turn right, push out on the left-hand bar and pull in on the right-hand side.
 The further you push, the tighter the turn you make.